-he Texas Capitol anchors the four blocks that surveyors designated as Capitol Square in 1839.
+The Texas Capitol anchors the four blocks that surveyors designated as Capitol Square in 1839.
 The first Capitol structure on this site was completed in 1853.
 The three story, limestone building measured 140 feet by 90 feet and cost approximately \$150,000 to construct.
-In early 1881, officials beld a nationwide competition for the design of a grand new Capitol and declared Detroit architect Elijah E. Myers the winner.
+In early 1881, officials held a nationwide competition for the design of a grand new Capitol and declared Detroit architect Elijah E. Myers the winner.
 The 1853 Capitol went up in flames in November of 1881, and a temporary Capitol was built across the street from Capitol Square to house state government during construction of the new building.
 The ground-breaking ceremony was held on February 1, 1882.
-Three years later, builders had finished the foundation and basement walls, and the 12,000-pound cornerstone was laid on March 2, 1885, Texas Independence Day.
+Three years later, builders had finished the foundation and basement walls, and the 12,000-pound cornerstone was laid on March 2, 1885.
 Workers completed the second floor walls by the end of 1886, installed a copper roof in 1887 and placed the zinc Goddess of Liberty statue on top of the dome in February of 1888.
 Dedicated in May and formally accepted by the end of the year, the Capitol measured over 566 feet by 288 feet and cost more than \$3.7 million to build.

 For over a century, the Sunset Red granite Capitol has stood as a symbol of the legendary spirit of Texas.
 It is the seat of government...the place where Texans meet to enact laws for the state.
-To ensure its survival for future generations, the 1990-95 Texas Capitol Preservation and Extension Project returned the building to its 1888-1915 appearance and updated vital life safety and mechanical systems.
-To learn more about the appearance of certain areas of the building prior to the restoration, please visit the exhibits located throughout the historic Capitol that are marked with a the floor plans.
+To ensure its survival for future generations, the 1990-95 Texas Capitol Preservation and Extension Project returned the building to its 1888-1915 appearance and updated vital systems.
+To learn more about the appearance of certain areas of the building prior to the restoration, please visit the exhibits located throughout the historic Capitol that are marked with a {star graphic} on the floor plans.

-1. SOUTH FOYER
+1. South Foyer

 Life-sized marble statues of Stephen F. Austin and Sam Houston greet visitors upon entering the building.
-Sculptor Elisabet Ney unveiled them at this spot on January 19, 1903.
-Replicas were subsequently given to the national Capitol in Washington, D.C.
-The circa 1936 terrazzo floor commemorates twelve battles fought on Texas soil.
+Sculptor Elisabet Ney unveiled them at this spot on January 19, 1903, and replicas were subsequently given to the national Capitol in Washington, D.C.
+The circa 1936 terrazzo floor commemorates twelve battles fought on Texas soil: at the Alamo, Anahuac, Bexar, Coleto, Galveston, Goliad, Gonzales, Palmito, Palo Alto, Sabine Pass, San Jacinto and Velasco.
 The two late nineteenth century, monumental paintings by Texas artist William Henry Huddle (1847-1892) are the Surrender of Santa Anna and David Crockett.
-The composite near the rotunda depicts African-American politicians who served Texas prior to 1900.